-The HSE Academic Council created the Faculty on January 30, 2015.
+The HSE Academic Council founded the Faculty on January 30, 2015.
 It unites specialists in management, logistics, and business informatics to explore issues in these fields.

-The new faculty brings together three schools that had previously functioned as separate faculties: The School of Business and Business Administration (formerly the Faculty of Management), The School of Logistics and the School of Business Informatics.
+The new faculty brings together three schools that previously functioned as separate faculties: The School of Business and Business Administration (formerly the Faculty of Management), The School of Logistics and the School of Business Informatics.
 This combination has been carefully thought out.
 In this day and age, a solid understanding of the latest IT innovations is needed in order to achieve management, logistics, and marketing goals.